ZhuangLab/Chromatin_Analysis_2020_cell/sequential_tracing/source/README.md

 5. Design primary probe library.

 To properly use functions for this module, function part 1-4 requires:

 1. basic modules from Anaconda dsitribution

 2. opencv-python

-If you hope to use function 5, it further requires:
+If you hope to use function part 5, it further requires:

 3. biopython